 Our children have definitely gotten accustomed to the screens.
 Now that there has been an ease in lockdown restrictions, there’s a lot more they can do again!
 You probably wouldn’t want to start confiscating their devices so soon lest they go cold turkey.
 It’s also going to be a little difficult to implement old screen time rules again.
-So what can we do to help Generation C, our children, cut back on their screen time post-lockdown?
+So what can we do to help Generation C, our children, to managed their screen time post-lockdown?

-Here are 3 easy steps you can take:
+Here are 3 easy steps to manage your screen time post-lockdown: